robertu94/robertu94.github.io/content/learning/litrature-review.markdown

 + How does this topic apply to some other topic?
 One problem with academia is the apparent lack of application.
 Focusing on an application from the beginning can improve this.
 Many aspects of research involve applying some underlying skill or knowledge to a new topic.
 + How can I solve X problem?
 This the fundamental engineering question.
 It may look like subset of the previous question, but has an important distinction: the previous question begins two or more  candidate topics and looks for a candidate problem.
 The later begins with a problem and examines possible solutions.
 Both approaches can yield valuable results.
 + What are the trade-offs for X?
 This is really the key scientific question.
 Understanding trade-offs can allow engineers and others to build upon your work to consider new topics and expose new tools.

+>

++ Try asking the questions above of the topic that you want to research.
+What aspects of your topic did you discover when thinking about it systematically?
+{.activity}

 # How Do I Build a Reading List?